NickMcConnell/FAangband/docs/hacking/compiling.rst

 That'll create an executable in the src directory.
 You can run it from the same directory where you ran make with::

-    src/angband
+    src/faangband

 To see what command line options are accepted, use::

-    src/angband -?
+    src/faangband -?

-Note that some of Angband's makefiles (src/Makefile and src/tests/Makefile are the primary offenders) assume features present in GNU make.
+Note that some of FAangband's makefiles (src/Makefile and src/tests/Makefile are the primary offenders) assume features present in GNU make.
 If the default make on your system is not GNU make, you'll likely have to replace instances of make in the quoted commands with whatever will run GNU make.
 On OpenBSD, for instance, that is gmake (which can be installed by running "pkg_add gmake").

 On systems where there's several C compilers, ./configure may choose the wrong one.
-One example of that is on OpenBSD 6.9 when building Angband with
+One example of that is on OpenBSD 6.9 when building FAangband with
 SDL2:  ./configure chooses gcc but the installed version of gcc can't handle the SDL2 header files that are installed via pkg_add.
 To override ./configure's default selection of the compiler, use::